 Welcome to the McCutcheon lab

 Because these bacteria cannot be cultured in the lab, genomic techniques are at the core of what we do.
-However, the lab takes a broad approach to the study of these interactions, and students and post-docs will have the opportunity to be involved in projects that involve methods from genomics, bioinformatics, molecular biology, biochemistry, and phylogenetics, depending on their experience and interests.
+However, the lab takes a broad approach to the study of these interactions, and students and post-docs will have the opportunity to be involved in projects that involve methods from genomics, bioinformatics, microscopy, molecular biology, biochemistry, and phylogenetics, depending on their experience and interests.

 around to learn more about the lab, and feel free to email us with questions.